Deformations and transversality of pseudo-holomorphic discs: Transversality of -holomorphic discs

-Following the proof of Theorem \ref{Manifold}, we will use the one-to-one correspondence $f\leftrightarrow g$ between the $J$-holomorphic discs $f$ close to $f_0$ and the solutions $g(\zeta)=h^\zeta(f(\zeta))$ of the equation (\ref{CRg}) close to 0.
-We will also use the map $F:g\mapsto\phi$ defined by (\ref{Fgtophi}).
+We will use elements of the constructions from the proofs of Theorem \ref{Manifold} and Proposition \ref{Manifold-g}.
+In particular, we will use the one-to-one correspondence $f\leftrightarrow h$ between $J$-holomorphic discs $f$ close to $f_0$ and solutions $h$ of the equation (\ref{CRh}) close to $h_0$.
+We will also use the map $F:h\mapsto\phi$ defined by (\ref{Fhtophi}).
+For this reason, we assume that $f_0\in C^{m,\alpha}(\D)$, where $m$ is large and $0<\alpha<1$.
+The particular values of $m$ and $\alpha$ are unimportant.